Create a Custom Helper in Laravel

 Load Custom Helper in Laravel

-Laravel does not autoload the custom helper files so we need to add it manually.
-A custom laravel helper can be loaded by either AppServiceProvider or composer.
-Loading helper via AppServiceProvider is not recommended way so we will load our custom helper with composer.json like this:
+Laravel does not autoload the custom helper files, so we need to add them manually.
+A custom Laravel helper can be loaded by either AppServiceProvider or Composer.
+Loading helper via AppServiceProvider is not a recommended way, so we will load our custom helper with composer.json like this:

-• Place the custom helper under files array.
+• Place the custom helper under the files array.

 "autoload": {